 Readings will be in fiction which portrays a fantastic, i.e., a non-believable world.
-In this course, students will read a selection of fantastic literature to place them in sociohistorical, cultural and narrative contexts.
-Classes will be hybrid, with a maximum of 50 percent in class and 50 percent online.
+In this course, students will read a selection of fantastic literature to place them in socio-historical, cultural and narrative contexts.
+50 percent online

 At the end of the course, the student should